oracle-livelabs/analytics-ai/oci-call-center-analytics/workshops/freetier/intro.md

 ### Objectives:

-* Understand overview of the OCI Language, OCI Speech, OCI Object Storage and Oracle Analytics Cloud(OAC)
+* Understand overview of the OCI Language, OCI Speech, OCI Object Storage, Oracle Integration cloud(OIC), Functions and Oracle Analytics Cloud(OAC)
 * Learn how to setup data sources(Obejct Stoarge Creation and Autonomous Data Warehouse database)
+* Learn how to create speech pipeline in Oracle Integration cloud(OIC)
+* Learn how to create language pipeline in Oracle Integration cloud(OIC)
 * Learn how to setup OAC instance
-* Learn how to create speech pipeline in OAC
-* Learn how to create language pipeline in OAC
-* Learn how to extract and visualize all the information from the audio using all the above services.
+* Learn how to extract and visualize all the information from the audio using all the above services in OAC.

 ### Prerequisites: